Set Your Sights on These London Attractions

 The City of Westminster, as it's formally known, also includes famous stretches such as Soho, Strand and St James’s, so you are never far away from a theatrical performance or a royal crest.
 The borough boasts the highest number of blue plaques – more than 300 of those English Heritage plates adorn homes of (long-dead) famous residents.
 Big Ben often peeks out at the end of a road, if you look vaguely south, so you can concentrate on visiting the less touristy sites in easy reach.
 Walking is a very London past-time, and driving around can end up taking you longer and costing you more.
 For example, it's much easier to walk from The Wallace Collection to Selfridges.

 You can have breakfast at The Wolseley on Piccadilly, tea at Claridge’s and dinner in Chinatown, all without the need for a cab.
 For film buffs, Westminster has lots of treats in store too: from Sherlock Holmes’ “home” at 221B Baker Street to James Bond’s brooding strolls along Whitehall, the perhaps most fitting location is Covent Garden – backdrop to Alfred Hitchcock’s Frenzy.
 The Sir John Soane Museum in Holborn (just outside the Westminster border, but we won’t tell anyone if you don’t) is within easy reach of the West End with its theatres and watering holes like the old-school Salisbury pub on St Martin’s Lane.

 Where to stay

-If you're a fan of the finer things in life, then we're sure a home in the heart of Mayfair like this one would do rather nicely.
+If you're a fan of the finer things in life, then we're sure that one of the luxury London holiday rentals in our range would do rather nicely.

 Saunter through South Kensington